Victoria – Psychosocial Hazard Legislation is Here

 Why Compliance Matters

-Failing to manage psychosocial hazards not only harms employees but also affects businesses through increased absenteeism, increased turnover, and potential legal consequences.
+Failing to comply with managing psychosocial hazards not only harms employees but also affects businesses through increased absenteeism, increased turnover, and potential legal consequences.
 Mental injury claims have been on the rise, and this legislation aims to curb that trend by holding businesses accountable for maintaining mentally healthy workplaces.

 What Businesses Need to Do